Mukhammedali22/ent-grant-analysis-kz/README.md

 This repository presents datasets and visualizations of grant allocations for the years 2021–2025.
 It includes histograms, pie charts, and top university rankings based on grant programs.
-The data aims to provide insights into trends in educational funding and regional grant distribution.
 The goal of this repository is to **visualize and compare** how educational grants are distributed across institutions and regions,
 highlighting key trends and changes over time.